kdwils/blog/content/posts/goodbye-ingress-nginx.md

 ## Testing it out

-We need to create a `HTTPRoute` resource for each of the scenarios we want to test.
+To actually route traffic to a service we need to create a `HTTPRoute` resource.

-This is pretty straightforward
+This is pretty straightforward, below is an example `HTTPRoute` using my newly created gateway.
 ```yaml
 apiVersion: gateway.networking.k8s.io/v1
 kind: HTTPRoute